 - Does the translation firm have a reputable record of success using the languages that your materials will be translated into?

-- Has the translation firm worked with other companies in your industry and worked on similar types of projects?
+- Has the translation firm worked with other companies in your industry and on similar projects?

 - If sensitive or copyrighted material will be translated, does the translation company guarantee high standards of data security and strict confidentiality?

 If your project requires specialized knowledge or experience, be sure to use a translator who has that knowledge or experience.